AltidSec/sulka-docs/source/user-guide.rst

 The monitoring can be useful without fulfilling these requirements, but the usefulness may be limited as the logs may be lost before analysis or cannot be analyzed remotely/automatically.

 It is recommended that you run a long test with the system running the usual load to see how large the logs grow in your system and if the system properly rotates the logs.
-After that, you can either configure or disable some of the monitoring functionality as required.
+After that, you can either configure or disable the monitoring functionality as required.

 SELinux
 *******